 Qpractice recommends doing a timed practice test toward the end of your study season.
 You can’t possibly cram all of this into the last few days before the exam.
 Not only is cramming ineffective, but it also makes you feel frazzled.
 If you’re stressed on test day, you’ll be less likely to read carefully and follow the directions.

-Qpractice won’t always help you if you try to jam everything in at the last minute.
+Qpractice won’t always help if you try to jam everything in at the last minute.
 Our team is in the study group on nights and weekends, and we do our best to respond to your questions, but we also have many other members to help.
-So we can't necessarily respond immediately.
+So we can’t necessarily respond immediately.
 Your urgency is not our emergency.

 6. No distractions